skurfer/Tractor/README.md

 ### Handbrake vs. MakeMKV ###

 The short version is “use Handbrake when possible” (with the appropriate “Passthru” audio option).
-It will allow you to pre-define the track names and it will mark the start of each track for automatically.
+It will allow you to pre-define the track names and it will mark the start of each track automatically.
 With [MakeMKV](http://www.makemkv.com/), you’ll get the data and that’s it.
-Names and start times will need to determined with trial and error then entered by hand.
+Names and start times will need to determined with trial and error, then entered by hand.

 So why would you ever use MakeMKV?
 Because it almost always works and it doesn’t try to do anything “smart” to the data.
 It just copies it.